-The search for GW signals emitted by compact binary mergers is commonly performed by employing the matched-filtering technique~\cite{svd,Finn_1993,svd-sathya,svd-schutz,sathya-owen,findchirp}.
+The search for GW signals emitted by compact binary mergers is commonly performed by employing the matched filtering technique~\cite{svd,Finn_1993,svd-sathya,svd-schutz,sathya-owen,findchirp}.
 In this technique, data from each detector in the network is correlated with a collection of accurately modeled waveforms known as templates.
-If the matched filter SNR crosses a certain threshold in all the detectors, the event is identified as a detection\footnote{In reality, GW events are identified based on its false alarm rate (FAR) estimated using a noise background~\cite{usman}.
+If the matched filter SNR crosses a certain threshold in all detectors, the event is identified as a detection\footnote{In reality, GW events are identified based on its false alarm rate (FAR) estimated using a noise background~\cite{usman}.
 However, thresholding on matched filter SNR is a good approximation to the behavior of searches~\cite{Essick:2023toz}.}.
-This technique is routinely employed for low-latency searches and implemented in \texttt{PyCBC Live}~\cite{alex_nitz_pycbclive}, a highly effective tool for efficient searches for GW sources in LIGO data.
+This technique is routinely used for low-latency searches and is implemented in \texttt{PyCBC Live}~\cite{alex_nitz_pycbclive}, a highly effective tool for efficient searches for GW sources in LIGO data.

-For our study, we use \texttt{PyCBC Live} to identify GW signals originating from BNS mergers within simulated data.
+For our study, we use \texttt{PyCBC Live} to identify GW signals originating from BNS mergers within the simulated data.
 To search, we first construct a template bank that thoroughly explores the parameter space associated with BNSs.
-The template bank is generated by stochastically placing \texttt{SpinTaylorT4}~\cite{spintaylor} waveforms, starting at 20 Hz~\cite{PhysRevD.80.104014}.
+The template bank is generated by stochastically placing \texttt{SpinTaylorT4} waveforms, starting at 20 Hz~\cite{PhysRevD.80.104014}.
 We place these waveforms in a bank, ensuring that the loss in SNR remains below 3\%.
 Adhering to this criterion, we generate a bank of 36,191 non-precessing and quadrupolar templates, with their respective parameter ranges provided in Table~\ref{table:table1}.

 We analyze the simulated data sampled at 4096 Hz using \texttt{PyCBC Live} and perform matched filtering with the templates generated at 20 Hz from the constructed bank.
-Currently, this pipeline is optimized for analyzing data from a three-detector network in its current configuration.
-However, for our study, we modify the search pipeline to accommodate a four-detector configuration.
+Currently, this pipeline is optimized to analyze data from a three-detector network in its current configuration.
+However, for our study, we modified the search pipeline to accommodate a four-detector configuration.
 In the analysis, we adopt a criterion for trigger identification: a signal must exhibit a matched-filter SNR $\rho$ greater than 4.5 in each detector.
 Subsequently, the list of triggers undergoes a coincidence test, wherein a time coincidence is observed across the detectors.